OppositeOdd/nodnil-stash-tools/scrapers/README.md

 ### Fandom (MediaWiki) Setup

 The Fandom scraper works out of the box with default settings.
-No cookies required!

 **Optional Configuration:**

+Some uncommon fields are mapped in non-standard ways by default, these can be changed in config.json

+- Disambiguation to the Universe or Frnachise of the character (i.e Zenless Zone Zero)
+- Ethnicity to Race (i.e Demon or Human)
+- Birthdate is approximated (if it has the year only it inputs January 1st, if it only has DD-MM it defaults to 2005)

 A `config.json.example` file is provided for advanced customization: